Food Webs and Classification

 Interactions between organisms can be described in terms of food chains and food webs and can be affected by human activity (VCSSU093)

-- At up close encounters with Australian animals, students will discuss food chains and webs to explore relationships between organisms and human impacts on ecosystems
+- During close encounters with Australian animals, students will discuss food chains and food webs to understand the relationships between organisms and human impacts on ecosystems

 Plan your excursion